dgraph-io/dgraph-docs/content/graphql/security/_index.md

 Dgraph's GraphQL authorization features let you specify :
-- if the client requires an API key or notif **anonymous access** is allowed to invoke a specific operation of the API.
+- if the client requires an API key or not.
+If **anonymous access** is allowed, read and write operations may be invoked without a key for specified types.
 - if a client must present an identity in the form of a **JWT token** to use the API.
 - **RBAC rules** (Role Based Access Control) at operation level based on the claims included in the client JWT token.
 - **ABAC rules** (Attribute Based Access COntrol) at data level using graph traversal queries.

 {{% notice "note" %}}
-By default all operations are accessible to anonymous clients, no JWT token is required and no authorization rules are applied.
+By default all operations are accessible to anonymous clients for on-premise (non-cloud); no JWT token is required and no authorization rules are applied.
+For cloud instances, anonymous access is off by default, and can be enabled via the cloud console.
 It is your responsibility to correctly configure the authorization for the ``/graphql`` endpoint.
 {{% /notice %}}